-Glacier View was hard at work planting in February’s warm spell here along the Front Range and we were landscaping Boulder Colorado’s finest residences, but alas, the snow arrived full force with February ending as the snowiest in history.
+Glacier View was hard at work planting in February’s warm spell here along the Front Range and we were landscaping Boulder, Lafayette and other fine Colorado residences, but alas, the snow arrived full force with February ending as the snowiest in history.
 This gives opportunity to prepare a spring plan for fertilizing and mulching for the wonderful spring bloomers.
 Among my favorite is from the Elderberry family of plants (Sambucus).
 The two I find most attractive and loyal are Black Lace and Madonna.
 Both are the European Elderberry (Sambucus nigra).
 Also common are the American Elderberry (Sambucus canadensis) but generally grow smaller than the European.
 Both produce black berries and are edible.
 The Red Elderberry (Sambucus racemosa and pubens) produce red berries and are poisonous.

 The Black Lace Elder has feathery lacy dark burgundy to almost black leaves, springs to life in May with flat topped 6” diameter burgundy flowers that open pinkish/purple to white, and produce black berries mid to late summer.
 This one is a show stopper for all these reasons.
 They grow 6-8’ high, but can be kept pruned to a more reasonable 4-6’ if the space requires it.
 Black Tower Elder is a cultivar that stays narrow.
 It only grows 3’ wide and 8’ tall.
 They are fine with moderate watering, can handle a heavy soaking, but prefer not to dry out too much.
 They can be pruned aggressively and should be cut back to 2’ every 3-4 years.
 This promotes a bushy plant, allows one to remove dead material, and promotes healthy blooming.
 Their lacy appearance provides great texture to the backdrop of a perennial garden.